cfjello/leadsheet/README.md

-# Leadsheet - initial version, DO NOT USE
+# Leadsheet - Prototype/Proff of Concept

 This package reads a text leadsheets and produces a Vextab representation on a webpage.
 The text representation that has the format:
 ```